-- For the purposes of implementing this section, the immediate foreground of a scenic travel corridor shall include those lands within 1/4 mile of the edge of pavement of the scenic travel corridor roadway. - 2.
-All new buildings and alterations to existing buildings shall be set back at least

-100 feet from the edge of pavement of the scenic travel corridor roadway.
+- 1. For the purposes of implementing this section, the immediate foreground of a scenic travel corridor shall include those lands within 1/4 mile of the edge of pavement of the scenic travel corridor roadway. - 2.
+All new buildings and alterations to existing buildings shall be set back at least 100 feet from the edge of pavement of the scenic travel corridor roadway.
 This policy shall not apply in Rural Center designations (Village landscape setting).
 A variance to this setback requirement may be granted pursuant to Guideline 2 in "Variances from Setbacks and Buffers" (Part II, Chapter 7: General Policies and Guidelines).
-All new parking lots and expansions of existing parking lots shall be set back at least 100 feet from the edge of pavement of the scenic travel corridor roadway, to the maximum extent practicable.
+All new parking lots and expansions of existing parking lots shall be set back at least 100 feet from the edge of pavement of the scenic travel corridor roadway, to the maximum extent practicable. - 3.
+Additions to existing buildings or expansion of existing parking lots located within 100 feet of the edge of pavement of a scenic travel corridor roadway shall comply with Guideline 2 of this section to the maximum extent practicable.
+This guideline shall not apply in Rural Center designations (Village landscape setting). - All proposed vegetation management projects in public rights-of-way to provide or improve views shall include the following: - A. An evaluation of potential visual impacts of the proposed project as visible from any key viewing area. - B. An inventory of any rare plants, sensitive wildlife habitat, wetlands, or riparian areas on the project site.
+If such resources are determined to be present, the project shall comply with applicable Management Plan guidelines to protect the resources.

-- 3. Additions to existing buildings or expansion of existing parking lots located within 100 feet of the edge of pavement of a scenic travel corridor roadway shall comply with Guideline 2 of this section to the maximum extent practicable.
-This guideline shall not apply in Rural Center designations (Village landscape setting). - 4.
-All proposed vegetation management projects in public rights-of-way to provide or improve views shall include the following: - A. An evaluation of potential visual impacts of the proposed project as seen visible from any key viewing area. - B. An inventory of any rare plants, sensitive wildlife habitat, wetlands, or riparian areas on the project site.
-If such resources are determined to be present, the project shall comply with applicable Management Plan guidelines to protect the resources. - 5.
-When evaluating possible locations for undergrounding of signal wires or powerlines, railroads and utility companies shall prioritize those areas specifically recommended as extreme or high priorities for undergrounding in the Columbia River Gorge National Scenic Area Corridor Visual Inventory (April 1990). - New exploration, development (extraction or excavation), and production of 6. mineral resourcesproduction and/or development of mineral resources proposed within 1/4 mile of the edge of pavement of a scenic travel corridor may be allowed upon a demonstration that full visual screening of the site from the scenic travel corridor can be achieved by use of existing topographic features or existing vegetation designed to be retained through the planned duration of the proposed project.
+- 5. When evaluating possible locations for undergrounding of signal wires or powerlines, railroads and utility companies shall prioritize those areas specifically recommended as extreme or high priorities for undergrounding in the Columbia River Gorge National Scenic Area Corridor Visual Inventory (April 1990). - 6.
+New exploration, development (extraction or excavation), and production of mineral resources proposed within 1/4 mile of the edge of pavement of a scenic travel corridor may be allowed upon a demonstration that full visual screening of the site from the scenic travel corridor can be achieved by use of existing topographic features or existing vegetation designed to be retained through the planned duration of the proposed project.
 An exception to this may be granted if planting of new vegetation in the vicinity of the access road to the mining area would achieve full screening.
 If existing vegetation is partly or fully employed to achieve visual screening, over 75 percent of the tree canopy area shall be coniferous species providing adequate winter screening.
 Mining and associated primary processing of mineral resources is prohibited within 100 feet of a scenic travel corridor, as measured from the edge of pavement, except for access roads.
-Compliance with full screening requirements shall be achieved within timeframes specified in Guideline 30 of the "Key Viewing" Areas" section of this chapter.the guidelines for "Review Uses" (Part II, Chapter 7: General Policies and Guidelines).

-7. Expansion of existing quarries may be allowed pursuant to Guideline 27 in the "Key Viewing Areas" section of this chapter.the guidelines for "Review Uses" (Part II, Chapter 7: General Policies and Guidelines).
-Compliance with visual subordinance requirements shall be achieved within timeframes specified in the guidelines for "Review Uses" (Part II, Chapter 7: General Policies and Guidelines)Guideline 29 of the "Key Viewing Areas" section of this chapter.
+Compliance with full screening requirements shall be achieved within timeframes specified in the guidelines for "Review Uses" (Part II, Chapter 7: General Policies and Guidelines). - 7.
+Expansion of existing quarries may be allowed pursuant to the guidelines for "Review Uses" (Part II, Chapter 7: General Policies and Guidelines).
+Compliance with visual subordinance requirements shall be achieved within timeframes specified in the guidelines for "Review Uses" (Part II, Chapter 7: General Policies and Guidelines).